top of page

 Author: Rose D.

-The objective of cardiovascular promoting exercise is to increase the efficacy of muscular function and strength, by engaging the body in regular physical activities that raise the heart rate.
+The objective of cardiovascular-promoting exercise is to increase the efficacy of muscular function and strength, by engaging the body in regular physical activities that raise the heart rate.
 The improvement of the body's ability to take in and use oxygen through maximal oxygen consumption or aerobic capacity; in turn, improves cardiac output that assists with overall vascular efficiency in the blood vessels.

 Cardiac output is the amount of blood that the heart pumps during exercise.
 Heart rate increases in proportion to workload until the heart rate nears maximal rate.
 Target heart rate falls between resting heart rate, that is heart rate at rest, and below maximal/maximum heart rate.
 The target heart rate is an ideal rate to reap cardiovascular physical exercise benefits.
 Maximal heart rate is the greatest number of beats that the heart can beat during all-out or maximum effort.
-However, exceeding maximal heart rate, above 85%, can lead to dangerous adverse physiological effects; such as cardiac arrest/event (in the presence of undiagnosed/diagnosed Coronary Artery Disease); strokes; along with increased probabilities of musculoskeletal and joint injury.
+However, exceeding maximal heart rate, above 85%, can lead to dangerous adverse physiological effects; such as cardiac arrest/event (in the presence of undiagnosed/diagnosed Coronary Artery Disease); strokes; along increased probabilities of musculoskeletal and joint injury.

 The primary benefits of cardiovascular health from physical activity are the adaptations of the heart (cardiac muscle) and blood vessels (vascular system) to the demands of exercise.
-Similar to other muscles, cardiac muscle adapts to muscle contractions and to the demands of increased activity through chemical energy and physiological changes.
+Similar to other muscles, cardiac muscle adapts to muscle contractions and the demands of increased activity through chemical energy and physiological changes.

-Collaborative research conducted individually and collectively by Centers for Disease Control and Prevention (CDC), the American College of Sports Medicine (ACSM), and the American Heart Association (AHA) in conjunction with the 1996 U.S. Surgeon General’s Report on Physical Activity and Health convened into a panel to discuss the effects of regular physical activity on overall cardiovascular health.
+Collaborative research conducted individually and collectively by the Centers for Disease Control and Prevention (CDC), the American College of Sports Medicine (ACSM), and the American Heart Association (AHA) in conjunction with the 1996 U.S. Surgeon General’s Report on Physical Activity and Health convened into a panel to discuss the effects of regular physical activity on overall cardiovascular health.
 [2]

-They found that active individuals fared better at lessening the development of Coronary Heart Disease (CHD) then sedentary individuals.
+They found that active individuals fared better at lessening the development of Coronary Heart Disease (CHD) than sedentary individuals.
 Most notably, the effects of physical activity on vascular efficiency and blood vessels are the most beneficial aspects of improved cardiovascular health.

-Vascular benefits are the results of improvements to the capacity of blood vessels to dilate, in response, to hormones released during exercise.
-This continually improves vascular wall function, such as, diminishing harmful plaque formation, which can impede blood flow.
+Vascular benefits are the results of improvements to the capacity of blood vessels to dilate, in response to hormones released during exercise.
+This continually improves vascular wall function, such as diminishing harmful plaque formation, which can impede blood flow.
 The overall improvement of blood flow assists with oxygen delivery to working muscles and other organs.

 References: